ros-box/a2d2_to_ros/FAQ.md

 ## General

-1. Are all timestamps Unix Epoch time with microsecond units?
-(Mentar says they are, but the tutorial says they are TAI)
+1. Do all subsets in the unlabeled data set span the same time?
+1. What convention do the timestamps follow?
+    1. *Bus signal timestamps are in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), all others are [TAI](https://en.wikipedia.org/wiki/International_Atomic_Time)*
-1. What is the precision of real-valued data (e.g., 32-bit, 64-bit, etc.)?
+1. What is the precision of real-valued data (e.g., single precision, double precision, etc.)?
+    1. *None of the data in the data set was recorded with greater than single precision.
+(For lidar data, note that numpy stores the point data with double precision, but the data itself is only generated with single precision.)*
 1. Are the labeled data a subset of the unlabeled data, or are they different sets?
-1. Do all subsets in the unlabeled data set span the same time?
+    1. *The object detection dataset is a subset of the semantic segmentation dataset.
+The raw sensor fusion data (Gaimersheim, Ingolstadt, and Munich) is a different set.*

 ## Conventions

 1. Are all units in the `cams_lidars.json` file SI?
 1. Are coordinate systems right handed?
+1. In the bus signal data, what are the `roll_angle` and `pitch_angle` conventions?
-1. For the reference frame ***g*** (described in [Section 3.1](https://arxiv.org/pdf/2004.06320.pdf)):
+1. What are the conventions for the reference frame ***g*** (described in [Section 3.1](https://arxiv.org/pdf/2004.06320.pdf))?
-    1. Is the position of the origin fixed with respect to the vehicle?
+    1. *The frame ***g*** is fixed with respect to the chassis of the vehicle, and all sensor poses are static with respect to it.*
-    1. Is the z-axis is aligned to the gravity vector?
-    1. Is the x-axis is aligned to vehicle heading?
+    1. *In addition, there is a `wheels` frame that, at rest, is coincident with ***g***.
+In motion, ***g*** can roll and pitch (but not yaw or translate) with respect to `wheels`.
+In the bus signal data, the `roll_angle` and `pitch_angle` values describe these offsets.*

 ## Sensor configuration

 1. The tutorial states that `tstamp_delay` "specifies a known delay in microseconds between actual camera frame times"; what does that mean?
 Are these delays accounted for in the frame timestamps?
+    1. *This is baked for the semantic segmentation and object detection datasets but not for the raw datasets.
+You can use this delay to register lidar/camera timestamps.
+Lidar comes before camera, and therefore tstamp_delay correction is optionally needed here.*
 1. What are the `CorrectedImagePort` fields in `cams_lidars.json` for the `side_left` and `rear_center` cameras?
 Why are they `null`?
+    1. *These fields are not used and can be ignored.*
 1. What are the `view_` fields in the camera sections of `cams_lidars.json`?
+    1. *These fields are not used and can be ignored.*

 ## Sensor fusion bus signal data

 1. There is no `yaw_angle` field; is there supposed to be?
+    1. *No. See the reference frame ***g*** topic in the 'Conventions' section.*
 1. What are the `distance_pulse_*` fields and what do the values represent?
+    1. *Distance pulse data comes from pulse counter at the wheels.
+Counters generally run forward, even when driving backwards.
+If the sensor is reset due to error or failure, the value is always, without exception, to send 1 times the Init value 1021.
+If the value 1021 is not present in the data set, then there were resets due to error or failure.*
 1. What are the `latitude_direction` and `longitude_direction` fields and what do the values represent?
+    1. *latitude_direction: North/South Hemisphere (0 north / 1 south), longitude_direction: East/West Hemisphere (0 east, 1 west)*
 1. What are the conventions for the `steering_angle_calculated` values (i.e., what are min and max, and what is centered)?
+    1. *Steering angle with straight-line flow correction from the position of the steering motor (0 = centered, stepsize = 0.15, min = 0, max = 614.25, init = 614.10, error = 614.25).*
-1. What are the conventions for the `*_sign` fields (e.g., does it follow [std::signbit](https://www.cplusplus.com/reference/cmath/signbit/) conventions)?
+1. What are the conventions for the `*_sign` fields?
+    1. *0 = left/positive, 1 = right/negative*
 1. Is `vehicle_speed` allowed to be negative?
-If not, how is driving in reverse indicated, or is it guaranteed that the vehicle never drives in reverse?
+    1. *No, the vehicle_speed is always between 0 and 655.35.*
 1. What is the convention for `accelerator_pedal` percent values (i.e., is 0 or 100 fully depressed)?
+    1. *100 = fully depressed*

 ## Sensor fusion lidar data

+1. What is the `pcloud_attr.rectime` lidar data field?
+    1. *Rectime is the recording time when this data point was recorded.
+It is in TAI (i.e. no leap seconds) time zone and not UTC.
+The same is true for the camera timestamps in the json files.
+However, the bus data is in UTC and therefore there’s a delta of 37s when matching/registering data from camera/lidar to bus.*
+1. What is the `pcloud_attr.boundary` lidar data field?
+    1. *Boundary flag is true if the data point is coming from bordering lidar channel, probably ring 0 and ring 15 in the data set (recorded with VLP16).*
-1. What are the following lidar fields:
+1. What is the `pcloud_attr.valid` lidar data field?
-    1. `pcloud_attr.rectime`?
-    1. `pcloud_attr.boundary`?
-    1. `pcloud_attr.valid`?
-1. Is `pcloud_attr.boundary` always 0 or 1?
-What does this indicate?
+    1. *Valid is only true for points that need to be considered.
+There are some points in the xy plane near the sensor that need not be considered.
+That is, if valid != true, don’t consider this point.*
 1. What are the units for `pcloud_attr.reflectance`?
-Why are the values integral?
-The tutorial seems to treat this as an intensity value; is that the case?
-1. Are the `pcloud_attr.rectime` and `pcloud_attr.timestamp` intentionally `int64` and not `uint64`?
+    1. *See Velodyne VLP16 manual Sec 6.1*
 1. Are the points in the point cloud ordered in any way?
 If so, what is the ordering?
 1. Are `pcloud_attr.depth` and `pcloud_attr.distance` strictly non-negative?
+    1. *Yes.*
 1. Are `pcloud_attr.row` and `pcloud_attr.col` supposed to be non-negative?
-At least `pcloud_attr.col` has negative values in the Munich sensor fusion data set.
+What is the convention to convert to integer pixel coordinates?
+    1. *They may be negative but then they would fall outside the image, and thus not really usable.
+You may choose whatever pixel conversion convention makes sense for the application you have in mind.
+Typically they are simply rounded to the nearest integer.*
-1. Are the points motion compensated already?
+1. Are the lidar points in the raw sensor fusion data set motion compensated already?
-1. The following questions would help reduce the size of generated bag files:
-    1. Can `pcloud_attr.boundary` be stored as a `bool`?
-    1. Can `pcloud_attr.reflectance` be stored as a `uint8_t`?
+    1. *No.*

 ## Semantic segmentation bus signal data

 1. What is the `driving_direction` field and what do the values represent?
+    1. *The signal driving_direction indicates reverse driving (0 = direction not definined, 1 = foreward, 2 = reverse, 3 = standstill).
+Note that in the raw sensor fusion data set there is no reverse driving so the 'driving_direction' is not needed and not included in the bus signal data.*
 1. What do the values for the `gear` field represent?
+    1. *0 = Gear N, 1 = Gear 1, 2 = Gear 2, ..., 8 = Gear 8, 9 = Automatic P, 10 = Automatic forward S, 11 = Automatic forward D, 12 = Intermediate position, 13 = reverse gear, 14 = gear not defined, 15 = Error*
 1. Are `steering_angle` and `steering_angle_sign` ground truth with respect to `steering_angle_calculated` and `steering_angle_calculated_sign`?
+    1. *steering_angle is the position / shift from the middle measured on the steering link (it's no angle -> bad naming) and steering_angle_calculated is the steering wheel angle.*

 ## Discrepancies with online tutorial